 ICER’s report reviews evidence on the comparative clinical effectiveness and value of PARP inhibitors for treatment of ovarian cancer.
 Currently, these therapies include Rucaparib (Rubraca™, Clovis Oncology), Niraparib (Zejula™, Tesaro, Inc.) and Olaparib (Lynparza™, AstraZeneca).
 These treatments represent significant progress and provide hope to those impacted by hereditary cancer.

 PARP inhibitors offer a number of benefits over traditional chemotherapy including the fact that they are taken orally, so there is no need to commute to an infusion center; they have minimal adverse effects compared to those typically experienced with cytotoxic chemotherapy regimens and invasive surgeries; and, dosing flexibility allows patients and their health care team to manage such symptoms.

 ICER admits, “Although substantial uncertainty remains about the impact of PARP inhibitors on overall survival and quality of life, these agents appear to provide additional benefit over existing ovarian cancer therapies that may not be adequately captured in the clinical literature.”

-The draft report indicates that "these agents are much more expensive than existing therapies."
+The report indicates that "these agents are much more expensive than existing therapies."
 However, to evaluate cost, we must also consider savings in productivity, quality-of-life, and the ability to keep patients from wasting precious time on agents that won’t work for them.
 For personalized medicine to succeed, it is critical that these agents, upon FDA-approval, are accessible to patients and incorporated into clinical practice.
 This is the large-scale societal benefit of personalized or precision medicine.

 ICER Draft Report Assesses Value of 3 PARP Inhibitors for Ovarian Cancer, American Journal of Managed Care